1980 Canadian federal budget

-The Canadian federal budget for fiscal year 1980-1981 was presented by Minister of Finance Allan MacEachen in the House of Commons of Canada on 28 October 1980.
+The Canadian federal budget for fiscal year 1980–81 was presented by Minister of Finance Allan MacEachen in the House of Commons of Canada on 28 October 1980.
 It was the first budget presented after the Liberals won a majority in the 1980 Canadian federal election.

-Details of the budget

 Taxes

-The budget did not bring major changes to either personal income taxes or corporate income taxes as it mainly focused on the presentation of the National Energy Program.
+The budget did not bring major changes to either personal income taxes or corporate income taxes, as it mainly focused on the presentation of the National Energy Program.
 The budget maintained the indexing of income tax tables, costing 1.58 billions in 1981 alone.